jamescarson3/ctls2017/docs/welcome_01.md

+PAGE BREAK HERE

 ## What is the Texas Advanced Computing Center?

-But first, a little about us:
+A little about us:

  * We are a research center at UT Austin
  * ~160 Staff, 85% funding from external grants
  * We support over 10,000 users on ~2,300 active projects

-<center> *Mission: "To enable discoveries that advance science and society through the application of advanced computing technologies."*</center>
+*Mission: "To enable discoveries that advance science and society through the application of advanced computing technologies."*

+### TACC Systems at a Glance:

 <center><img src="https://github.com/jamescarson3/ctls2017/blob/master/resources/machines.png" style="height:300px;"></center>